Naram-Sin of Assyria

-Naram-Sin, or Narām-Sîn or –Suen, inscribed in cuneiform on contemporary seal impressions as ^{d}na-ra-am-^{d}EN.ZU, had been the "waklum" (ugula, Overseer) or "Išši’ak Aššur" (énsi ^{d}a-šùr, Steward of Ashur) of the city-state Assur.
+Naram-Sin, or Narām-Sîn or –Suen (died c.
+1823 BC) inscribed in cuneiform on contemporary seal impressions as ^{d}na-ra-am-^{d}EN.ZU, had been the "waklum" (ugula, Overseer) or "Išši’ak Aššur" (énsi ^{d}a-šùr, Steward of Ashur) of the city-state Assur.

 Reign

 Line-drawing of a seal of Naram-Sin, from Kültepe.
 The seated figure is believed to be the god Ashur, with Naram-Sin being the figure furthest to the left being led towards him.

 He is listed as the 37th king of Assyria on the later Assyrian King Lists, where he is inscribed ^{m}na-ram-^{d}EN.ZU, or a fragmentary list where he appears as -^{d}30.
 He was named for the illustrious Naram-Sin of Akkad and took the divine determinative in his name (just like Naram-Sin's grandfather: Sargon I, who may have been named after Sargon of Akkad.)
-Naram-Sin should not be confused with the Naram-Sin who had ruled Eshnunna for around twelve years (the successor and son, as identified on an inscription, of the long-reigning Ebiq-Adad II.)
+Naram-Sin should not be confused with the Naram-Sin who had ruled Eshnunna for around 12 years (the successor and son, as identified on an inscription, of the long-reigning Ebiq-Adad II.)
 It is probable that Naram-Sin of Assur was, however, contemporaneous with the earlier part of Ebiq-Adad II’s reign (whose last attestation was in the Mari Eponym Chronicle B line 25 some 56 years after Naram-Sin’s inauguration.)
-Naram-Sin of Assyria was the son and successor of the short-reigning Puzur-Ashur II, filiation preserved in his seal impression on the envelopes of the waklum-letters to his expat Anatolian-based traders at the karum Kanesh and in the later Assyrian King Lists.
+Naram-Sin of Assyria was the son and successor of the short-reigning Puzur-Ashur II, filiation preserved in his seal impression on the envelopes of the waklum-letters to his Anatolian-based treading colonies at the karum Kanesh and in the later Assyrian King Lists.

 The length of Naram-Sin's reign is uncertain, however; based on various excavated "limmu" (eponym) lists, the reigns of Naram-Sin and his son and successor Erishum II had a combined length of 64 years.
 The Assyrian King List records that Shamshi-Adad I, “went away to Babylonia in the time of Naram-Sin.”
 Shamshi-Adad I did not return until he had taken Ekallatum, after which he paused for three years and then overthrew Erishum II.
 The Mari Eponym Chronicle, which resumes the listing until the seizure of Ekallatum by Shamshi-Adad I, provides no clue as to when the succession of Erishum II had taken place.
 As the reign of Erishum II was prematurely ended by the conquests of Shamshi-Adad I, it is likely that Naram-Sin's reign was the greater part of the period, additionally; the broken figure on the Nassouhi King List ends on four, so perhaps Naram-Sin reigned 44 or 54 years (c.
 1872 BC onward, middle chronology).
 Despite this, there are no extant monumental inscriptions recording his activities.